SmittyHeavner/REDISCOVER/REDISCOVER Cohort Creation Guide.md

 # OMOP Cohort Creation and Deidentification Guide

-The following scripts are to be run on a site’s full OMOP dataset in order to prepare the relevant data for sharing with the VIRUS registry.
+The following scripts are to be run on a site’s full OMOP dataset in order to prepare the relevant data for sharing with the Rediscover registry team.
 Each script should be run on the same server as the OMOP data but can be customized to run on the preferred Database and Schema.

 ## Instructions
 Replace the database name and schema in each of these scripts with your own, then run the cohort creation and deidentification scripts in the following sequence:

+1. Concept table (Filename: 00_REDISCOVER_create_concept_table.sql)

-1. Cohort Creation (Filename: 01_CURE_ID_Cohort.sql)
+2. Cohort Creation (Filename: 01_REDISCOVER_SEPSIS_cohort.sql)

-2. Generate CURE ID Tables (Filename: 02_CURE_ID_All_Tables.sql)
+3. Generate CURE ID Tables (Filename: 02_REDISCOVER_All_Tables.sql)

-3. Deidentify Rare Conditions (Filename: 03_CURE_ID_replace_rare_conditions_with_parents.sql)
+4. Deidentify Rare Conditions (Filename: 03_REDISCOVER_replace_rare_conditions_with_parents.sql)

-4. Generate OMOP Tables (Filename: 04_DE_ID_CDM_Table_ddl.sql)
+5. Generate OMOP Tables (Filename: 04_DE_ID_CDM_Table_ddl.sql)

-5. Remove Identifiers (Filename: 05_DE_ID_script.sql)
+6. Remove Identifiers (Filename: 05_DE_ID_script.sql)

-6. Run Data Quality Checks (Filename: 06_DE_ID_Quality_Checks.sql)
+7. Run Data Quality Checks (Filename: 06_DE_ID_Quality_Checks.sql)

-7. Profile Scripts
+8. Profile Scripts
    -  Profile Conditions (Filename: 07_A_condition_profile.sql)
    -  Profile Measurements (Filename: 07_B_measurement_profile.sql)
    -  Profile Drug Exposure (Filename: 07_C_drug_exposure_profile.sql)